markphip/devops/guide/PLUGINS.md

 Be sure to try the Test Connection button before finishing.

-**NOTE**: If you need to specify credentials then you will need to turn off CSRF protection on your Jenkins server, otherwise the flow of HTTP requests that Continuum makes to the Jenkins server may be blocked by the CSRF protections in Jenkins.
+**NOTE**: If your Jenkins server does not allow anonymous access and you need to specify credentials then you will need to turn off CSRF protection on your enkins server, otherwise the flow of HTTP requests that Continuum makes to the Jenkins server may be blocked by the CSRF protections in Jenkins.
 This can be done from the Jenkins UI via `Manage Jenkins > Configure Global Security`.
-In the CSRF Protection section uncheck the box that says: `Prevent Cross Site Request Forgery exploits`.
+In the CSRF Protection section uncheck the box that says:
+`Prevent Cross Site Request Forgery exploits`.

 Links